-Running a daycare can be a rewarding and fulfilling experience, and a great opportunity to provide quality care for children in need.
+Running a daycare can be a rewarding and fulfilling experience.
+It is also a great opportunity to provide quality care for children in need.
 However, running a daycare is not without its challenges as well.
-Not only does such an endeavor require a huge amount of patience and a deep passion for caring for children, but it also requires adequate knowledge and skills in order to run this type of business.
+Such an endeavor requires a huge amount of patience and a deep passion for caring for children.
+And also requires adequate knowledge and skills in order to run this type of business.

 Starting your own daycare can be a daunting task.
-If you want to know what it takes to open and maintain a successful child care business, here are some of the blunders you’ll want to avoid.
+If you want to know what it takes to run a successful childcare business, here are some of the blunders to avoid.

-Without knowledge and a strong background in these areas, daycare owners may find themselves struggling to provide a safe educational environment for children.
+Without knowledge and a strong background in these areas, daycare owners may struggle to provide a safe educational environment for children.

 It’s vital that you possess a degree in early childhood education, and that you have received the training necessary to acquire the skills required in order to work with kids.
 You should be equipped with the knowledge you need to understand how to guide each child during this stage of growth and development.

 Do not start a daycare center without having a firm grasp and experience with regard to how the daycare industry operates.
 Do not immediately take the leap to opening your own center if you don’t enjoy working with children.
-Otherwise, you will be putting yourself in danger of failing from the very beginning, which means all of your hard work will go down the drain.
+Otherwise, you will run into the risk of failing from the very beginning.
+This also means all of your hard work will go down the drain.

 A business plan will help you outline your child care center’s mission statement, goals, and objectives.
 It will help define the milestones you need to reach and the steps required in order to achieve them.

 Take note, however, that a business plan isn’t merely creating a document and putting your center’s mission and goals in writing.
-It’s also about diligently and carefully considering every important detail and being aware of other factors that may impact the profitability and viability of your business.
+It’s also about diligently and carefully considering every important detail.
+Be aware of other factors that may impact the profitability and viability of your business.

 Hiring unqualified staff may compromise the learning, happiness, and welfare of the kids enrolled in your school.
 Make sure your staff members have the knowledge and tools required in order to provide excellent care and build healthy relationships with the children and their families.